adlersantos/adlersantos.github.io/_posts/2018-01-07-how-are-bubbles-formed.md

 ---
 layout: post
-title:  How are bubbles formed?
+title:  How Are Bubbles Formed?
 date:   2018-01-08
 ---